bvbohnen/X3_Customizer/Documentation.md

       Set the number of submissiles fired by swarm missiles.
       Submissile damage is adjusted accordingly to maintain overall damage.

+      * swarm_count:
+        - Int, the number of missiles per swarm.

  * Set_Ware_Pricing